pomerium/pomerium/docs/docs/troubleshooting.md

 **Solution**

-Ensure that the proxy service knows about and trusts the certificate authority that signed the authorize service's certificate.
+Ensure that the Proxy service knows about and trusts the certificate authority that signed the Authorize service's certificate.

 - Add the certificate authority directly into Pomerium using the [certificate authority](/reference/readme.md#certificate-authority) config setting.
 - Add the certificate authority to the system's underlying trust store.